stdcout42/nao-move/docs/raw_logbook.md

   - will work on gestures,
   - solidifying 'fist' detection for imitation,
   - fine tuning the imitation movement(by using getting pepper's position and adding the relative positions to it)

+## May 15th
+- Added thousands of training points and improved gesture recognition Forgot to mention yesterday: have to also add voice control sub module to this new package (pose\_simulator), as well as a new launch file (easy)
+How should I approach switching modes with gestures.
+Also should voice recog be improved further?
+Needs more testing.
+- Finished adding voice control to `pose_simulator` package and launch file

+## May 16th
+- Changed speech to  text to non blocking speech to text (gTTS)
+- Fix bug where left fist would also set off movement
+- Add trajectory lines when (recording) movement has been initiated
+  - have a feedback command which shows what the current trajectory looks like
+  - have the (new and old) trajectories be shown when feedback has been given
+  - add text to show new trajectory